bocoup/jqfundamentals.com/content/javascript-basics/index.md

     greet( 'Jory', 'Welcome to JavaScript' );
     greet( 'Rebecca', 'Thanks for joining us' );

-You can try running this program by copying it to the editor at the top of the page and clicking the <i class="icon-play"></i> icon.
-You can also just click the <i class="icon-eye-open"></i> and it will copy it automatically.
+You can try running this program by clicking the <i class="icon-eye-open"></i>
+and it will copy the code to the built-in editor automatically.
+Once it's there, you can click the <i class="icon-play"></i> button to execute it; you can also make changes to it.
+Press the <i class="icon-repeat"></i> button to return to the original code.

 When you run this simple program, it adds a paragraph element to the HTML to the right of the editor.
 Let's look at the code sample again, this time with